pivotal/docs-tap/tap-gui/customize/customize-portal.hbs.md

 ## <a id="brand-customizing"></a> Customize branding

-To customize the branding in your portal:
+To customize the branding in your portal, you can choose the name of the portal and the logo for it.
+You can also customize your portal's favicon that appears on the tab of the browser.
+To make these customizations, follow the steps below:

 1. Provide additional configuration parameters to the `app_config` section of your `tap-values.yaml`
 file: